 Dukedom is a tiny town located in the state of Tennessee.
 With a population of 103 people and just one neighborhood, Dukedom is the 387th largest community in Tennessee.
 Much of the housing stock in Dukedom was built prior to World War II, making it one of the older and more historic towns in the country.

-Dukedom is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dukedom is generally considered to be a blue-collar town.
+0.00% of the Dukedom workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dukedom is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Dukedom who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dukedom has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dukedom has few renters and college students.
 But the biggest reason it is quieter in Dukedom than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dukedom may be for you.